Frequently Asked Questions

 (b) This Act applies in relation to the deputy health and safety representative as is he or she were the health and safety representative.

-3. Sections 64, 65, 66, 72 and 73 apply to deputy health and safety representatives in the same way as they apply to health and safety representatives.
+- Sections 64, 65, 66, 72 and 73 apply to deputy health and safety representatives in the same way as they apply to health and safety representatives.

 How soon after a HSR is elected does the PCBU need to provide training?

-1. The prescribed training for section 72(1) of the Act is the following courses of training in work health and safety approved by the regulator –
+- The prescribed training for section 72(1) of the Act is the following courses of training in work health and safety approved by the regulator –

-(a) An initial 5 day course of training;
+(a) An initial 5-day course of training;

-(b) 1 day’s refresher training at least every 3 years, with the entitlement to the first refresher training commencing 3 years after the initial training.
+(b) 1 day’s refresher training at least every 12 months, with the entitlement to the first refresher training commencing 12 months after the initial training.

-(a) 3 months after the day the representative is elected as a health and safety representative for the work group; or
+(a) 28 days after the day the representative is elected as a health and safety representative for the work group; or

-(b) If an initial 5 day course is not reasonably available to the representative – as soon as practicable after the period mentioned in paragraph (a).
+(b) If an initial 5-day course is not reasonably available to the representative – as soon as practicable after the period mentioned in paragraph (a).

 Can the HSR choose their own training provider?